tee0402/tee0402.github.io/projects/project-4.md

   - JavaScript
   - Semantic UI
   - MongoDB
-summary: A website for students at the University of Hawaii to find things to do and make friends
+summary: A website for students at the University of Hawaii to find things to do and to make friends
 ---

 <img class="ui large right floated image" src="../images/venture_dashboard.png">